-About 27 million women in the U.S. have a physical disability , making a powerful group to lobby for change.
+About 36 million women in the U.S. have a physical disability , making a powerful group to lobby for change.

-What is Susan G. Komen doing?
+What is Susan G. Komen® doing?

-Komen and AAHD:
+Komen and the AAHD:

-Many barriers may make it hard for some women to get breast cancer screening.
-Increasing access, awareness and sensitivity may help remove some of these barriers.
+Many barriers may make it hard for some women to get breast cancer screening and follow-up on abnormal mammograms.